 Such a beautiful lesson to give her only daughter, who at the time was also struggling in her first marriage.

-Sometimes the lesson is learning to love ourselves enough to take care of our soul, make healthy, unsettling choices, and take courageous action.
-This is not the easy road, change always feels so much scarier than living with unhappiness.
+Sometimes, the lesson is learning to love ourselves enough to take care of our souls, make healthy, unsettling choices, and take courageous action.
+This is not an easy road; change always feels so much scarier than living with unhappiness.
 But I just wanted to share that a different path is indeed possible.
-And that if my mother could do this, at 80, so can we, if need be.
-And that it is never too late.
+If my mother could do this, at 80, so can we, if need be.
+And it is never too late.

 Ok, enjoy the recipe for Chipotle Mayo!
 Share what you think in the comments below. 🙂